Special Assistant to the General Manager

 Craig was named to a franchise-record seven National League All-Star teams, received five Silver Slugger Awards, four Rawlings Gold Glove Awards and was a member of six Astros playoff teams.
 Craig holds National League records for leadoff home runs with 53 (ranks second all-time) and for hits in interleague play with 201.
 He also led all players during the 2005 postseason with 18 hits.

 Additionally, Craig was the 2007 recipient of the Roberto Clemente Award, a prestigious honor bestowed upon one Major League player each season by Major League Baseball and the Clemente family recognizing community service.
 Craig has been actively involved with the Sunshine Kids throughout his career, a support organization for children with cancer and their families.

 Craig and wife Patty reside in Houston and have two sons, Conor and Cavan, and one daughter, Quinn.
-In 2010, Craig coached his son's St. Thomas High School baseball team to the Texas Class 5A state championship.
-Both Conor, a senior outfielder, and Cavan, a sophomore infielder, play for the University of Notre Dame and Quinn is committed to Notre Dame for the Fall of 2013.
+In 2010, Craig coached his sons' St. Thomas High School baseball team to the Texas Class 5A state championship.
+Both Conor, a senior outfielder, and Cavan, a sophomore infielder, play for the University of Notre Dame and Quinn is committed to playing softball for Notre Dame this coming year.